xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 >The **"Netlink(nl)"** abstraction  handles actual interaction with the kernel through netlink using the libnl library.
 The Netlink platform handlers described above utilize this abstraction to program and fetch routes and get a list of ipv6 neighbors or links or associated events from the kernel.
 ><https://github.com/facebook/openr/tree/master/openr/nl>

+Well, this is good to know.
+But the question still lingers -

+> How can one power through the all the concepts and get Open/R running?

+The Open/R Github repo gives a nod to an emulator that might become available soon (<https://github.com/facebook/openr/blob/master/openr/docs/Emulator.md>).
+However, that doesn't prevent us from using standard techniques such as Vagrant to bring up an environment to play with.

 ### Open/R on Linux:Vagrant